The Difference Between Emergency and Savings Funds

-Like a rainy day fund on a bigger scale, an emergency fund can also provide funds when you have a major unexpected expense.
+Like a rainy day fund on a bigger scale, an emergency savings account can also provide funds when you have a major unexpected expense.
 If your home’s HVAC system breaks and needs replacement, you might use your emergency fund to cover the expense.
 If your pet needs surgery and you don’t have pet insurance, you may need to use money in your emergency fund to cover the cost.
-Ideally, you’ll only need to use the money in your emergency fund during an urgent situation.
-Money in a rainy day, medical savings or personal savings fund should cover uncommon expenses.

 How Much Should You Save in an Emergency Fund?

 The exact amount you’ll need in an emergency fund depends on your life situation and income.
 The standard recommendation is to have between three and six months’ worth of expenses set aside.
 Your emergency fund can be smaller if you have multiple income sources, like if both you and your partner earn money.
 If only one person earns income, you might want to focus on having a bigger amount saved for emergencies.

 Another thing to consider when building up your emergency fund is the cushions available to you if you lose a job or have a significant expense.
 If you lost work, could you get unemployment?
 If you have a medical issue, will insurance cover all or some of the cost?